(Para la versión en español, click aquí)

 Here is a useful resource for anyone interested in understanding the organization of civic life in Argentina and the organization of the Argentine Government.
 The National Constitution of the Argentine Nation was adopted in 1853, and was amended and revised five times since then; the last amendment took place in 1994.

 The Argentine National Constitution was drafted in Spanish, the official language of the country.
-Here we have an official translation from Spanish into English, for reference purposes for non-Spanish speakers, which can be found in the official web page of the Argentine National Congress: http://www.congreso.gob.ar/nationalConstitution.php.
-This web page shows access to the text of the National Constitution divided in different links for each part and chapter of the document.
+Here we have an official translation from Spanish into English, for reference purposes for non-Spanish speakers, which can be found on the official web page of the Argentine National Congress: http://www.congreso.gob.ar/nationalConstitution.php.
+This webpage shows access to the text of the National Constitution, divided into different links for each part and chapter of the document.

 The full Spanish text of the Argentine National Constitution can be found at: http://servicios.infoleg.gob.ar/infolegInternet/anexos/0-4999/804/norma.htm